 (2) Where an offence is committed by a person by reason of his failure to comply with a provision of this Act by or under which he is required or directed to do anything within a particular period that offence, for the purpose of subsection (1), shall be deemed to continue so long as the thing so required or directed to be done by him remains undone notwithstanding that the period has elapsed.

-(3) Notwithstanding anything contained in any Act, proceedings for any offence against this Act may be brought within the period of 3 years after the commission of the alleged offence or, with the consent of the Minister, at any later time.
+(3) Notwithstanding anything contained in any Act, proceedings for any offence against this Act may be brought within the period of 3 years after the commission of the alleged offence or, with the consent of the Minister, at any later time but in any case not more than 3 years after the change-over day.

-[Section 28 amended by No. 113 of 1965 s.
+[Section 28 amended: No. 113 of 1965 s.
 8; No. 40 of 1976 s.
-10.]
+10; No. 6 of 2012 s.
+35.]

 29. Offences committed by corporations